-The common form of Parkinson's is idiopathic rather than genetic suggesting that there are root causes.
+The common form of Parkinson's disease (PD) is idiopathic rather than genetic suggesting that there are root causes.
 One suggested root cause is neuroinflammation which can be activated by infection, industrial and agricultural toxins, mold toxins, heavy metal toxins like mercury, autoimmunity or brain trauma.
 Inflammation is the defense response of the body and the method for the immune system to alert and call to action to a marked location to rid the body of a pathogen or repair tissue.
 The inflammatory response of the human body is typically intended to operate until the pathogen is removed or the tissue is repaired.
 It is a sustained chronic inflammatory response that will cause harm to the body and some specific forms are associated with Parkinson's disease.

 Not all inflammation will promote the development of Parkinson's but specific forms have been found to be closely associated.
 The old adage from the scholars in the world of statistics is that "correlation does not imply causation".
 This is especially true for Parkinson's research data where detailed study is required to find the scientific principles upon which causation can be inferred.
 Such is the case of research by Gordon and associates on "Inflammasome inhibition prevents α-synuclein pathology and dopaminergic neurodegeneration in mice".
 They show that α-synuclein aggregates promote inflammasome activation in brain microglia amplifying the neuroinflammatory responses in the brain, and result in the deterioration of the neurodegenerative processes.
 This vicious cycle of neurodegeneration leads to the relentless advancement of Parkinson's disease.
 Microglia are also responsible for trophic neuronal support during development, phagocytosis of apoptotic cells and regulation of neuroinflamamtion and neuronal excitability for brain protection and repair.
 Microglia are immune system macrophage cells in the brain which act as immune sentinels orchestrating an inflammatory response.
 The thesis presumes that Parkinson's begins with α-synuclein aggregates rather than what causes their formation.
 Did they ignore that toxins or other inflammatory agents cause inflammasome activation which cause lysosomal dysfunction leading to the formation of α-synuclein aggregates?
 Its a chicken and egg problem and its not that simple but it does appear that it could be cyclical.